How to Apply

 At this time, the government of Canada is restricting approval of physicians wishing to obtain clinical training outside Canada.
 Stanford Hospital and Clinics is unable to obtain a J-1 visa without the consent of the Canadian government.

 These licensure requirements are for California only.
 If you intend to train or practice in another state please contact their respective Medical Board.
+To be eligible for licensure in California, you must have received all of your medical school education from and graduated from a:

 Medical Board of California